vmsamson/ros2-ouster-docker/README.md

 ```console
 gnome-terminal
 ```
-This will open up a second terminal in the exact same environment as the first, so you can run 2 scripts symultaniously From Terminal 1, run:
+This will open up a second terminal in the exact same environment as the first, so you can run 2 scripts simultaneously From Terminal 1, run:
 ```console
 ros2 launch ros2_ouster driver_launch.py